Tsangszesze/email-service-studio/README.md

 ### Add your own information and environment variables:

-1. Search `Email.Service.Studio` in the entire app, and replace it with the name of the service/your brand
+1. Search `Email.Service.Studio` in the entire app, replace it with the name of the service/your brand

+2. Search `email.service.studio@gmail.com` in the entire app, replace it with the contact email address for your service or remove the relevant content if you do not want email recipients to contact you

-2. Inside src/emails, there are `email-templates` and `email-texts` folders that you can edit the HTML and text versions of email templates, respectively
+3. Inside src/emails, there are `email-templates` and `email-texts` folders that you can edit the HTML and text versions of email templates, respectively

-3. (Optional) Explore and customize based on your needs
+4. (Optional) Explore and customize based on your needs

 <br/>